encryptogroup/ABY/README.md

   * The [**Euclidean Distance**](https://en.wikipedia.org/wiki/Euclidean_distance) for two 2-dimensional coordinates.
   * The **Minimum Euclidean Distance** for finding the closest match between one d-dimensional element and a database of n d-dimensional elements.
   * The [**Arithmetic Inner Product**](https://en.wikipedia.org/wiki/Dot_product#Algebraic_definition) that multiplies N values component-wise and then adds all multiplication results (modulo 16 Bit in this case).
+  * Secure Hash Function Evaluation [**SHA1**](https://en.wikipedia.org/wiki/SHA1), where both parties concatenate their 256-bit inputs to a 512-bit message which is collaboratively hashed using SHA1.
   * Further example applications will be added soon.

 #### Running Applications